Kantetsu Green Bus

-The Kantetsu Green Bus Co., Ltd. (関鉄グリーンバス株式会社, Kantegu Gurīn Basu Kabushiki-gaisha) is a bus company within the Kanto Railway, and also belongs to Keisei Group.
+The Kantetsu Green Bus Co., Ltd. (関鉄グリーンバス株式会社, Kantegu Gurīn Basu Kabushiki-gaisha) was a bus company within the Kanto Railway, and also belonged to Keisei Group.
 The company was established on 15 March 2002 to inherit the partial business of the Kanto Railway's bus department.
+In 16 July 2024, two companies were merged into Kanto Railway.

 Overview

 In the interests of economic efficiency, the Hokota office of Kanto Railway was split into Kantetsu Melon Bus in 2001; and in 2002, Kantetsu Green Bus was established as a wholly owned subsidiary in the Ishioka area.
 Service areas are based in Ishioka, and a part of bus routes are operated on Tsuchiura.
 In 2005, Kantetsu Green Bus consolidated Kantetsu Melon Bus, so the company has had bus routes which operated in Hokota.

 Since 2007, the company has also operated Kashitetsu Bus, a bustitution of the Kashima Railway, which was taken out of service in 2007.
 Service areas of the company have many tourist resources, including Ibaraki Airport, Kairaku-en, and Mount Tsukuba.